Leak Detection Providers

 4. Technology and equipment vendors — manufacturers and distributors supplying leak detection instrumentation, including ground microphones, tracer gas injection equipment, thermal imaging cameras, and pipe inspection camera systems

-What each listing covers
+What each provider covers

-Listings do not include pricing, project portfolios, or customer review aggregates.
-The Leak Detection Listings index is a qualification and categorization reference — the structured data within each entry is intended to support procurement screening, not to function as a consumer review platform.
+Providers do not include pricing, project portfolios, or customer review aggregates.
+The Leak Detection Providers index is a qualification and categorization reference — the structured data within each entry is intended to support procurement screening, not to function as a consumer review platform.
 Providers operating under both the IPC and state-specific code amendments will have both citations noted where the divergence is operationally significant — for example, California's prohibition on certain elastomeric joint materials differs from IPC baseline provisions and affects the scope of acceptable repair work following detection.